wp-plugins/pardot/README.txt

 1. A page can have two forms!
 Here, one is in the body and one in a widget.

 == Changelog ==

+= 1.3.9 =

+Fixes a small bug with a JS library being called in the wrong place

 = 1.3.8 =